Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon R7 250 will be 2% faster than the Radeon R9 M365X in general, due to its greater data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R7 250, in theory, should be a bit faster than the Radeon R9 M365X in general. (explain)

-Texel RateThe Radeon R9 M365X should be much (approximately 54%) better at anisotropic filtering than the Radeon R7 250. (explain)
+Texel RateThe Radeon R9 M365X should be quite a bit (about 54%) more effective at anisotropic filtering than the Radeon R7 250. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R9 M365X is superior to the Radeon R7 250, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon R9 M365X is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison